Dundee: Music

 Dundee's principal concert auditorium, the Caird Hall (named after its benefactor, the jute baron James Key Caird) in the City Square regularly hosts the Royal Scottish National Orchestra.
 Various smaller venues host local and international musicians during Dundee's annual Jazz, Guitar and Blues Festivals.

 Dundee has hosted the National Mod a number of times – 1902, 1913, 1937, 1959 and 1974.

 Dundee also hosted BBC Radio 1's Big Weekend back in 2006 and was due to host for a second time in 2020 but it was cancelled due to the COVID-19 pandemic.
-Due to this, there is speculation that the city will host the 2021 festival.
+Dundee hosted the event again on 26th-28 May 2023 at Camperdown Park in the north-west of the city.

-Popular music groups such as the 1970s soul-funk outfit Average White Band, the Associates, the band Spare Snare, Danny Wilson, The Hazey Janes, and the Indie rock bands The View and The Law are from Dundee.
+Popular music groups such as the 1970s soul-funk outfit Average White Band, the Associates, the band Spare Snare, Danny Wilson, the Hazey Janes, and the Indie rock bands the View and the Law are from Dundee.
 Musician, songwriter and performer Michael Marra was born and raised in Dundee.
 Ricky Ross of Deacon Blue and singer-songwriter KT Tunstall are former pupils of the High School of Dundee, although Tunstall is not a native of the city.
 The Northern Irish indie rock band Snow Patrol was formed by students at the University of Dundee.
 Brian Molko, lead singer of Placebo, grew up in the city as did Ian Cussick, singer of Lake.
 At the end of June, Dundee hosts an annual blues festival known as the Dundee Blues Bonanza.

 Media

-Dundee is home to DC Thomson & Son Ltd, established in 1905, which produces over 200 million magazines, newspapers and comics every year; these include The Beano, The Dandy and The Press and Journal.
+Dundee is home to DC Thomson & Co.
+Ltd, established in 1905, which produces over 200 million magazines, newspapers and comics every year; these include The Beano, The Dandy and The Press and Journal.

 Dundee is home to one of eleven BBC Scotland broadcasting centres, located within the Nethergate Centre.
 STV North's Tayside news and advertising operations are based in the Seabraes area of the city, from where an STV News Tayside opt-out bulletin is broadcast, (though not on Digital Satellite), within the nightly regional news programme, STV News at Six.
 The city also had a community internet TV station called The Dundee Channel which was launched on 1 September 2009.

-The city has three local radio stations.
+Dundee formerly had three local radio stations that were based in the city.
 Radio Tay was launched on 17 October 1980.
-The station split frequencies in January 1995 launching Tay FM for a younger audience and Tay 2 playing classic hits.
+The station split frequencies in January 1995, launching Tay FM for a younger audience and Tay AM playing classic hits (now called Greatest Hits Radio Tayside & Fife).
+Neither Tay FM or Greatest Hits Radio are based within the city of Dundee, with their only locally targeted show (Tay FM breakfast) being broadcast from a Bauer studio in Edinburgh.
 In 1999, Discovery 102 was launched, later to be renamed Wave 102 following a claim by The Discovery Channel that the station could mistakenly be linked to its brand.
+The station was further rebranded to Wave FM and Pure Radio.
+The 102FM frequency now carries a relay of Aberdeen-based radio station Original 106 which features news, content and commercials tailored for Tayside.